-What are your usual distractions during prayer time?
+What are the usual distractions during your prayer time?
 What do you do about them?

 Pope Francis calls for a Church for the poor, by the poor.
-How do you live that in your vocation?
+How do you live that within your vocation?

-What do you like doing most with your biological family?
+What do you like doing most when with your biological family?

 I truly enjoy just being with my siblings.
 It does not matter what we are doing or where we are.
 Conversations will be meaningful.
 Laughter will ensue.

 What do you normally do to relax?

 I love running in the Botanic Gardens or at MacRitchie Reservoir, or sitting down at the piano playing some music.
 Nothing relaxes me more than this… Oh yes, I enjoy having some German wheat beer with my Jesuit brothers and close friends.

 Being and Time by Martin Heidegger.
 It is a book I re-read every year.
 It reminds me of the contingency of our human knowing, our blindness in trying to see reality.
 It is also a book that speaks about how we become truly human by caring for one another.